Bump Pitch Transformers Will Revolutionize Advanced Packaging

 FoCoS-B is a silicon bridge technology, replaces expensive silicon TSV interposers with more cost-effective re-distribution layers (RDL).
 This architecture is ideal for homogenous and heterogenous chiplet integration targeting high-performance computing (HPC) devices for AI, data center, microprocessor, and networking applications.

-Current advanced 2.5D packaging uses a substrate to transpose an IC's microbump pitch from 40-50 mm to the package's 130 mm bump pitch.
+Current advanced 2.5D packaging uses a substrate to transpose an IC's microbump pitch from 40-50 µm to the package's 130 µm bump pitch.
 These substrates are very expensive, in short supply, and are complex to design resulting in lead-time and cost challenges.

 The new FoCoS-B technology is effectively a Wafer Fan-out RDL technology which, due to its maturity, has inherently a lower cost and shorter lead time thus enabling system designers to optimize AI for new lower cost applications.